CP violation in the quark sector

 I am a graduate student studying for a Doctor of Philosophy in Particle Physics.
 Informally I go by the nickname George.

-I analyse data from the LHCb experiment at the Large Hadron Collider (LHC) at CERN to perform measurements of the CKM angle, $\gamma$.
-Phenomenologically, $\gamma$ is, up to a small correction, the complex phase of the CKM matrix that gives rise to $C\!P$ violation in the quark sector of the Standard Model of particle physics.
+I analyse data from the LHCb experiment at the Large Hadron Collider (LHC) at CERN to perform measurements of the Cabibbo–Kobayashi–Maskawa (CKM) angle $\gamma$.
+Phenomenologically, $\gamma$ is, up to a small correction, the complex phase of the CKM matrix that gives rise to charge–parity symmetry breaking ($C\!P$ violation) in the quark sector of the Standard Model of particle physics.
+This complex phase enters when heavy quarks decay to lighter quarks via the weak interaction.

-If all the processes in the Universe conserved $C\!P$, then matter and antimatter would be present in equal amounts.
+If all processes in the Universe conserved $C\!P$, then matter and antimatter would be present in equal amounts.
 In contrast, observations demonstrate that matter in the Universe greatly exceeds antimatter.
-The Standard Model predicts that the complex phase in the CKM matrix is the only mechanism that causes $C\!P$ violation in our Universe, which is not sufficient to explain the extent of matter-antimatter asymmetry seen.
-Mechanisms beyond the Standard Model that could supplement this are being explored and measured --- for example $C\!P$ violation arising from neutrino oscillations; yet taking into account of the standard model contribution of the matter-antimatter symmetry is nevertheless key to our understanding of this problem.
+The Standard Model predicts that the complex phase in the CKM matrix is the only mechanism that causes $C\!P$ violation in our Universe, which is not sufficient to explain the extent of the matter–antimatter asymmetry seen.
+Mechanisms beyond the Standard Model that could supplement this are being explored and measured—for example $C\!P$ violation arising from neutrino oscillations; yet taking into account the standard model contribution of the matter–antimatter symmetry is nevertheless key to our understanding of this problem.